azist/azos/src/Azos/Log/readme.md

 NOT going to get logged.

 ## Terminal Error Logging
-When developing multi-threaded applications it is a good practice to **handle all of the error types** to ensure that leaking an unexpected
+When developing CLI and multi-threaded applications it is a good practice to **handle all of the error types** to ensure that leaking an unexpected
 **exception does not crash your service daemon**.
-Log the catch-all errors and emit an instrumentation event - this is a better pattern than crashing a process dues to an unhandled error on one of the 100s of cluster hosts.
+Log the catch-all errors and emit an instrumentation event - this is a better pattern than crashing a process due to an unhandled error thrown on one of the 100s of cluster hosts.

 #### The general rule is:
  **all terminal points in the app must use catch-all handlers** and gracefully terminate the app if necessary or keep running.
-A **terminal application point** is the one where exception has no place to propagate further - program entry points and thread bodies.
+A **terminal application point** is the one where an exception has no place to propagate further - program entry points and thread bodies.
 Unhandled exceptions terminate the hosting OS process if exceptions are not handled at the terminal points.

 The following patterns should be used for handling errors at CLI program terminal points: